 Image Galleries Introduction

-These image galleries contain digital copies of photographic slides, negatives and photographic prints held in the archives of the City of Winchester Trust which are held in albums.
+These image galleries contain digital copies of photographic slides, negatives and photographic prints held in the archives of the City of Winchester Trust which are held in Google Albums.
 In addition there is a seperate 'Photos' found under menu item 'Lists' which is a list of loose photographs (ie not in albums) held in the archives but where digitised images are not available on this website.

 This Collection was a bequest made by Graham Hawkins to the Trust in 1998.
 It consists of over 200 slides of Winchester scenes giving us evocative glimpses of life over 100 years ago.
 Graham J Hawkins (1934-1998) like his father, Charles, worked on the railways.
 He was born in Kingsclere District and moved to a railway cottage between the railway station at Chesil and Chesil Road.
 He joined the railway as a lamp-boy at Worthy Down Station, later moving to Winchester City, British Railways Southern Region.
 Here he worked in the parcel office, and was later promoted to ticket collector.